 Look for variations in leaf texture and color.
 The blue hosta leaves have a natural waxy coating that will melt in direct sun, so plant them in deepest shade to ensure your hostas keep their color.
 Hostas in the perennial garden will need lots of water, especially after first planting, until they become established.
 Read more about hosta.

 The perfect companion for hosta is heuchera, commonly called coral bells.
 Like hosta, heuchera is known more for foliage than flowers, but it does send up stems with sweet petite blooms in spring and mid-summer.
 The names of heuchera varieties reflect the bright new foliage available: Purple Coral Bells, Georgia Peach Coral Bells, Dolce Key Lime Pie, Caramel Coral Bells, Dolce Creme Brûlée and Dolce Blackberry Ice.
 Heucheras like average moisture.
 Be sure to work plenty of organic matter into the soil to give them a well-draining bed.

 Ferns give a feathery texture to the shade garden.
 Grow ferns as low edgings, tall backgrounds or filler.
 Give them moist and acidic soil.
 Look for the rich colors of Japanese Painted Fern or the sienna fronds of the Cinnamon Fern.

 - Bleeding Heart

 - Groundcovers like Ajuga, Blue Star, Creeping jenny and Speedwell.

 Many of these plants will work well under shade trees.
 When planting a bed under trees, do not add soil on top of the tree’s roots.
 Instead, gently dig between the tree roots and work organic matter like compost into the planting holes.
-Snug in the plants and finish with no more than four inches of mulch.
-Water the plants in and water regularly until the plants are established.
+Snug in the plants and finish with no more than 4 inches of mulch.
+Water the plants in then water regularly until the plants are established.